wayneteams/forms/README.md

-22 Sep: Can't belive it has been more than a month since update, code have been stable 19 Oct: Hey, going on a trip soon so wanted to update here that things are going fine 18 Nov: Now back from trip for about 2 weeks now, pending some updates
+22 Sep: Can't belive it has been more than a month since update, code have been stable 19 Oct: Hey, going on a trip soon so wanted to update here that things are going fine 18 Nov: Now back from trip for about 2 weeks now, pending some updates 26 Nov: Seems like it is not going forward, let's see